 phial from her bosom, approaches Jesus again, pours it on his head, then washes his feet, dries and anoints them while sighing and weeping.
 Judas addresses the

-Jesus and his intention: she counts herself blessed to have served him.
-When Judas enters with the soldiers, she denies knowing where Jesus and the disciples have
+understood Jesus and his intention: she counts herself blessed to have served him.
+When Judas enters with the soldiers, she denies knowing where Jesus and the

 Pilate receives a message from his wife, telling

-and by her statements convinced her that this Jesus is a righteous man. - With Mary the mother and John she follows him to the place of judgement and comes back
+her and by her statements convinced her that this Jesus is a righteous man. - With Mary the mother and John she follows him to the place of judgement and comes

 it is completed.